OGRemus/todoits_appium/README.md

 1. Setting up Android emulator and Android studio.
 1. Java jdk and node modules installed
 1. Create app folder in the rood and adding application under test apk
-1. Running tests `npm run android.app`
+1. Running tests `npm run android.app` .
+Make sure you have an appium server running on your localhost.
+Default port is 4724 but you can change it inside the android config file.
+An android emulator should also be runnig and you can also set name and version inside the android config file

 ## Configuration files